 Europe does what the U.S. does not: Guarantees some compensation when your flights get delayed or canceled.

-Under EU261 rules, you may be entitled to up to 600 euros (~$630) in compensation if you arrive at your destination four hours late (or more) when flying long-haul, with lower payouts on shorter flights within Europe.
-While there are some nuances to the EU261 rule, it is a great consumer-friendly protection that assures flyers some recourse when airlines significantly delay or cancel flights within their control.
+Under EU261 rules, you may be entitled to up to 600 euros (~$634) in compensation for lengthy delays when flying long-haul, with lower payouts on shorter flights within Europe.
+While there are some nuances and it can be a time-consuming process to actually get that money, it's a consumer-friendly protection that assures flyers some recourse when airlines significantly delay or cancel flights.